Omar-p/learning-notes/aws/aws.md

 - Free for AWS customers.
   - protection at the perimeter of your network. (region/VPC or the AWS Edge)
 - protect against common Network (L3) or Transport (L4) layer attacks.
-- you will get best protect if you are using R53, CloudFront, AWS Global Accelerator.
+- you will get the best protection if you are using R53, CloudFront, AWS Global Accelerator.

 ### Advanced